1Hive/1hive-dao/readme.md

 The following log describes the deployment process using the Aragon CLI.
 If your walking through this as a guide be sure to change the variables to correspond to addresses for your deployment.

+The docs for the CLI used in this deployment can be found [here](https://hack.aragon.org/docs/cli-dao-commands).

 ---
 1. Deploy a fresh dao